Nytra/ResoniteHotReloadLib/README.md

 HotReloader.HotReload(typeof(YourResoniteModTypeHere));
 ```

 Note: The HotReloader will call `BeforeHotReload` on the type that you provide here, so make sure it is the correct type!
-It should be the most recently loaded type of your mod.